 Dr. Joseph T. (Tim) Arcano, Jr.

-Dr. Joseph T. (Tim) Arcano, Jr., a member of the Senior Executive Service since November 2011, was appointed as the Technical Director (TD) for Naval Surface Warfare Center (NSWC) Carderock Division in May 2013.
-As the NSWC Carderock Division TD, Dr. Arcano leads more than 3,000 employees who provide the Navy a broad range of technical support specializing in hull, mechanical and electrical engineering.
+Dr. Joseph T. (Tim) Arcano, Jr., a member of the Senior Executive Service since Nov.
+2011, was appointed as the technical director (TD) for Naval Surface Warfare Center (NSWC) Carderock Division in May 2013.
+As the technical director, he leads more than 2,000 employees who provide the Navy a broad range of technical support specializing in hull, mechanical and electrical engineering.

 Prior to his assignment as the NSWC Carderock Division TD, Dr. Arcano served as the director of the National Oceanic and Atmospheric Administration (NOAA) Office of Ocean Exploration and Research (OER) from November 2011 to May 2013.
 In this capacity, he was responsible for advising NOAA and the U.S. Department of Commerce in the field of ocean exploration, research and advanced technology development.